Nourah-Salem/7712-Course-project/README.md

 ![Screenshot4](https://user-images.githubusercontent.com/65971542/163257747-81e9e0b9-c953-41cb-a00d-d50a903dab9c.png)

-THis table show a smple of the reads that can make contig1, their start and end indecies and the start and end indecies of the parts of the query matching
+This table shows a smple of the reads that can make contig1, their start and end indecies and the start and end indecies of the parts of the query matching

 ## Installation
 make sure you have python 3.6 and